TreeNuBee/TreeNuBee.github.io/README.md

 # Lights Reflection and Refraction "Enlightenment" 3D Game Project

 Enlightenment is a 3D puzzle game that has the player directing a beam of light, using mirrors and reflective objects, through a maze-like level to advance through the game while learning about light and the way it interacts with different surfaces and materials.
+This is an educational game that targets elementary school students.

 <iframe width="506" height="379" src="https://www.youtube.com/embed/38XQOnogMjc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>